lucene4ir/lucene4ir/README.md

 In ~/lucene4ir/src/, there are a currently three apps, an Indexing Application (IndexerApp), a Retrieval Application (RetrievalApp) and an application that pulls out various statistics (ExampleStatsApp).
 Each of these apps are configured based on XML parameter files (see ~/lucene4ir/params for examples).

+The code is based on examples developed by https://github.com/isoboroff/trec-demo and https://github.com/lintool/Anserini

 ### Run Configuration Setups